 17.3.3.2 Process and Procedure

-An Employment Services Provider (ESP) receives a VR1840, Job Placement Services Referral form, and a service authorization.
+An Employment Services Provider (ESP) receives a VR5000, Referral for Provider Services and an SA.
 The referral form will indicate when video-recorded mock interviews are required and what premiums, if any are applicable, and includes documentation that will prepare the provider to better work with the customer, such as medical or psychological reports, case notes, vocational testing, and employment data collected by VR staff.

 The job placement specialist supplies all training materials, prepares the training materials, and facilitates the training covering all requirements listed in 17.3.3.1 Interview Training Service Description.